lf94/russet/README.md

 the chances of recovering the wallet are now significantly worse.

 It will print a result when it sees the start of a json structure: `{`.

+## Timing

+On an Intel duo core, it takes ~0.028s per password.